openresty/lua-nginx-module/README.markdown

     # evaluates to "not matched!"

-To avoid this, you need to *double* escape the backslash:
+To avoid this, *double* escape the backslash:

     # nginx.conf